aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/LSTM_based_offline_correction.rst

                         python ./Nonintrusive_Model.py test_case compute_stats -handle

            where handle can be 'overlap' or 'clean'.

-           * make_video: To create a video from your datasets, simply type

-                        python ./Nonintrusive_Model.py test_case make_video

-           There are specific parameters that need to be set in Model_Cases.py for what field to plot and over what region.